Zav141DJacob/laravel-forum/README.md

-## Laravel project from Laracast
+## Laravel project from Laracasts

-10 hour course
+This is a forum project that was done using the 10 hour course from <a href="https://laracasts.com/">Laracasts</a>

 -Jaagup